5-13 January 2018

 Our last step before Dakar was La Somone, a lagoon of the Petite Côte classified as a natural reserve.
-We stayed at the ecolodge Dalaal Diam whose breathtaking view of the lagoon and the original rooms are worth the detour. http://www.dalaaldiam-village.com/
+We stayed at the Dalaal Diam ecolodge which has a fantastic view of the lagoon and the original rooms are worth the detour. http://www.dalaaldiam-village.com/

-This lodge is an oasis of calm in this area gradually devastated by mass tourism.
+This lodge is a heaven of peace in an area that is gradually being devastated by mass tourism.

-A special mention for the diversity of shorebirds and the discret presence of the Tachard Oedicnemus.
+Special mention should be made of the diversity of shorebirds and the discreet presence of the Spotted Thick-knee.

-The last step in Dakar allowed us a trip to Iles de la Madeleine, the smallest National Park in the world off the coast of the frenetic city.
-You dn't have to be in a hurry to get there but the observation of the nesting Red-billed tropicbird, Great Cormorant colonies on very old stunted baobabs and the volcanic ground is well worth the wait!
-It’s also a place to observe the Northern Gannets as well as some Brown booby quite near.
+The last step in Dakar allowed us a trip to Iles de la Madeleine, the smallest National Park in the world off the coast of the busy city.
+You don't have to be in a hurry to get there but the observation of the nesting Red-billed Tropicbird, Great Cormorant colonies on very old stunted baobabs and the volcanic ground are well worth the wait!
+It’s also a place to observe the Northern Gannet as well as some Brown booby quite near.

-Another extraordinary and atypical place located in the suburbs of the capital is the Technopole, a regularly flooded area with impossible building.
-That made it a place full of migrating and wintering birds.
-The list is too long but Bram Piot regularly writes about them on his blog https://senegalwildlife.wordpress.com/
+Another extraordinary and atypical place located in the suburbs of the capital is the Technopole.
+This is an area that cannot be built on because it is regularly flooded and is therefore full of migratory and wintering birds.
+The list would be too long, but Bram Piot writes about it regularly on his blog https://senegalwildlife.wordpress.com/

-The second good place in Dakar is the Calao Hotel terrace by the sea.
-It is best known for post nuptial migration (Autumn) but beginning of January brought us some surprises: Pomarine jaeger, parasitic jaeger and Cory's shearwater .It should be noterd that monitoring spring migration could also be interesting.
+The second good place in Dakar is the Calao Hotel terrace on the seafront.
+It is mostly known for the post-nuptial migration (autumn) but early January brought us some surprises: Pomarine jaeger, parasitic jaeger and Cory's shearwater .It should be noted that monitoring spring migration could also be interesting.

 - Djoudj National Park and the Langue de Barbarie in the North